 - No more than 16 transfer credits (60 semester hours) may be counted toward Lake Forest College degree requirements.

-Twelve of the last 16 credits earned must be Lake Forest College credits.
-The last 4 credits are required to be Lake Forest College credits.
+Twelve of the last 16 credits, and 4 of the last 5 credits, earned before degree completion must be Lake Forest College credits.
 A student may petition the Academic Appeals Board for an exception to either of these rules.
 Students interested in studying off campus in their last semester should consult with the Director of Off-Campus Programs.

 Academic Standing and Progress